Community Health Access Program

 The Community Health Access Program (CHAP) provides health coverage for individuals and families who don’t have access to other health coverage.
 CHAP members pay no monthly premiums and have no out-of-pocket costs for most care at Kaiser Permanente facilities.

 Learn more about the Community Health Access Program

 Who is eligible for CHAP?

-You or your family may qualify if you live in a Kaiser Permanente service area and meet these requirements:
+You or your family may qualify for CHAP if you meet these requirements:

 - Live in the Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc. service area, excluding the District of Columbia

-- Can’t be eligible for other public or private health coverage such as, but not limited to, Medicaid, Maryland Children’s Health Program, FAMIS, Medicare, a job-based health plan, or financial help through the Maryland Health Connection or the health benefit exchange
+- You aren’t eligible for other public or private health coverage, such as, but not limited to, Medicaid, Maryland Children’s Health Program, FAMIS, Medicare, a job-based health plan, or financial help through Maryland Health Connection or the health benefit exchange

 You don’t need to be U.S. citizens to qualify for the Community Health Access Program.